What happens if my child is learning at home?

 - mark and give feedback about work completed each day;

-- contact your child by audio or video conference call to check on their learning regularly.
+- contact your child by audio or video conference call to check on their learning and give feedback at least 4 times a week.

-If a pupil is unable to access the internet or a device, we will provide learning on paper.
+If a pupil is unable to access the internet or a device, we have a number of devices available for pupils to borrow.
+We can also provide learning on paper.

 Each class has a ‘team’.
 Each class member will be able to log-in to this team and will be able to see all ‘posts’ from this team and join their teacher for planned video conferencing calls.